 For companies not involved in franchising, however, entering the “franchise business” may come with some significant barriers, including a strategic fit which is less than was anticipated or an effect on the core operations which undermines the value of the existing operations.

-When DuPont Nylon decided several years ago to establish a dedicated downstream route to market for their commercial fiber, part of their strategy was to acquire several small, well-established commercial flooring companies.
+When DuPont Nylon decided to establish a dedicated downstream route to market for their commercial fiber, part of their strategy was to acquire several small, well-established commercial flooring companies.
 Each of the companies offered DuPont strengths in a specific area such as service philosophy, efficiency standards, management and sales expertise, and operational and bottom-line excellence.
-Their latest acquisition, MSA Industries, the largest independent flooring contractor in the country, was in the midst of establishing a network of 47 company-owned locations in key cities.
+Their acquisition of MSA Industries, the largest independent flooring contractor in the country, was in the midst of establishing a network of 47 company-owned locations in key cities.

 “MSA had people in-house who had the capabilities of rolling out a national network,” says Corey, “and we wanted that expertise to be part of our franchise development efforts.”
 Using an established independent company as a franchise prototype offers a lot of pluses: DuPont gains instant credibility in the marketplace; resources are leveraged more effectively; new programs are developed; the DuPont brand is strengthened; each dealer, already an industry leader, gains significantly through a national network; and the franchised company’s position in the marketplace is all but guaranteed.